jkim574/Transformer_Insights/README.md

 ## Overview

-This project focuses on building a sentiment analysis model using the BERT (Bidirectional Encoder Representations from Transformers) model in PyTorch.
-The IMDB movie review dataset is used, which contains reviews labeled as either positive or negative.
+This Jupyter notebook presents a simple implementation of a Sentiment Analysis model.
+The model is trained on the IMDB dataset, which contains 50,000 movie reviews labeled as either positive or negative.
+We use PyTorch to build and train the BERT (Bidirectional Encoder Representations from Transformers) model in PyTorch.

 ### Steps
 ## 1. Setup and Dependencies